ioccc-src/winner/next/guidelines.md

 ```

 <p class="leftbar">
-And do **NOT** use `git` for any other tool either.
+And do **NOT** use `git` for any other rule either.
 </p>

 <p class="leftbar">
 **NOTE**: `mkiocccentry(1)` will directly run `make clobber` in the submission
 directory.
-An although it is not an error if this fails, if it fails because the
+And although it is not an error if this fails, if it fails because the
 Makefile does not have a clobber rule, it will be flagged by `mkiocccentry(1)`
 (you may ignore this but it does put you at a risk of violating the rules).
 </p>